banderson623/ProjectSpudnik/01-Introduction-Scientific-Method/overview.md

 ==========
 _What is needed?_

 * **Notebook** – to catalogue our journey, work out equations and record our findings.
+They will use this notebook for the duration of this project.
+So it should be big enough to capture it all.
+I like pencil and paper, because at this point, it is still the fastest way to write, draw and chart our findings.
 * **Pencil** – Nothing fancy, something that allows graphite to be placed in the journal.

 Overview